Introducing "RAGent," a RAG system compatible with various data sources.

 Embedding independent RAG

-Typically, when working with chat logs in RAG, messages need to be periodically batched and vectorized.
+Typically, when working with chat logs in RAG, you need to periodically vectorize messages in batch processing.

-SLACK_SEARCH_ENABLED=trueWhen a user poses a question, RAGent generates an answer using the following flow:
+SLACK_SEARCH_ENABLED=trueWhen a user asks a question, RAGent generates an answer using the following flow:

-This clever design eliminates the need to wait for vector database updates and reduces operational costs.
+This is a clever design that eliminates the need to wait for updates to the vector database and reduces operational costs.

-Slack search is implemented to include not only the target message but also the thread content as context."Ongoing discussions"will be reflected in the answer immediately.
+Slack search is implemented to include not only the target message but also the content of the thread as part of the context."Ongoing discussions"This will be reflected in the answer immediately.

-Additionally, if you include a Slack message URL (permalink) in your query, RAGent will automatically retrieve the thread and load it as context.
+Furthermore, if you include a Slack message URL (permalink) in your query, RAGent will automatically retrieve that thread and load it as context.

-https://slack.com/...For Markdown files, if you set it as shown below, the source URL (article source) of the Markdown file will be indexed as metadata, so you can also refer to the Markdown file by reverse lookup from the URL.
+https://slack.com/...For Markdown files, configuring it as shown below will index the source URL (article source) of the Markdown file as metadata, allowing you to reference the Markdown file by reverse lookup from the URL.

 MCP Server

-mcp-serverragent-hybrid_searchThe ability to seamlessly access internal documentation and information from Slack while working locally or in Devin will greatly improve developer productivity.
+mcp-serverragent-hybrid_searchThe ability to seamlessly access internal documentation and Slack information while working locally or with Devin will significantly improve developer productivity.

 Observability with OpenTelemetry

-With production operations in mind, it supports tracing and metric output via OpenTelemetry (OTel).
+With production deployment in mind, it supports tracing and metric output using OpenTelemetry (OTel).

 Usage example

-I can't go into detail here, but I'll just show you one example of how it can be used.
+I can't go into detail, but here I'll introduce just one example of its use.

-We use two features of Devin to automate our internal QA process.
+We are using two features of Devin to automate our internal QA process.

-- Playbook: Trigger Devin from Slack like a custom slash command
+- Playbook: Trigger Devin from Slack using a custom slash command-like method.

-- MCP: You can register an MCP server so it can work with RAGent.
+- MCP: You can register an MCP server and integrate it with RAGent.

 - Source code